Tulsa Fire’s Michael Baker on Operative IQ’s Controlled Substance Tracking

-Michael described how the training was comprehensive and accessible.
+Baker described how the training was comprehensive and accessible.
 “I never had something not answered or a process not addressed.”
-And like many changes, losing sight of the end goal can become problematic, but as Michael clarified, “I never felt a lack of support and that’s what helps keep that momentum.”
+And like many changes, losing sight of the end goal can become problematic, but as Baker clarified, “I never felt a lack of support, and that’s what helps keep that momentum.”

 WHERE ARE THEY NOW

 The logistical benefits of Controlled Substance Tracking and the critical security benefits, were immediately noticeable.
 Tulsa Fire’s logistical problems were successfully addressed by the biometric finger print system.
 “I got two days of staff member time back because we don’t have to drive around and change out a piece of paper,” Baker said.
 “It’s all within our system; it’s electronic.”